Nicholas Legeros

-Nicholas Legeros (born February 27, 1955 in Edina, Minnesota) is an American (Minnesotan) bronze sculptor.
+Nicholas Legeros (born February 27, 1955, in Edina, Minnesota) is an American (Minnesotan) bronze sculptor.
 Working from his studio building Blue Ribbon Bronze in Northeast Minneapolis, Nick has created over 500 sculptures in his career.
 His most prominent works can be found in the Twin Cities and Hudson, Wisconsin.
 In addition to his work as a sculptor, Nick is an active artist advocate and has been president of the Society of Minnesota Sculptors (1988-1995), president of the Northeast Minneapolis Artists Association (2007-2009), and served on many boards including the Northeast Community Development Corporation.

 Education and background

-Legeros grew up in Edina, Minnesota and first encountered an artistic dilemma in the 4th grade.
+Legeros grew up in Edina, Minnesota, and first encountered an artistic dilemma in the 4th grade.
 His class was asked to create small sculptures, and Nick spent much time crafting a small head, which won the admiration of much of his classmates.
 Legeros, in what little time remained, fashioned an elephant which he turned in for extra credit.
 The teacher gave his head a "C," while the elephant was given an "A." Not satisfied by his teacher's justification, he developed a curiosity for art and the distinguishing constitutive elements of good art.

 Legeros received his B.A. in Studio Art at Gustavus Adolphus College in 1977, where learned bronze sculpture from notable American Sculptor Paul Granlund (October 6, 1925 - September 15, 2003).
-He would continue to study and work with Granlund from 1978-1980, before pursuing his M.F.A., which he earned at the University of Minnesota in 1983.
+He would continue to study and work with Granlund from 1978 to 1980, before pursuing his M.F.A., which he earned at the University of Minnesota in 1983.
 “The careful mentoring and encouragement I received from sculptor Paul Granlund made my career choice possible.
 Paul gave me the training, the knowledge and the benefit of his menutefs of experience.
 He showed me what the life of a sculptor was like.”
 His education and experiences stewarded an artistic style that is welcoming and personal, and integrates a sense of spirituality without reference to a particular religion.